01 of 02

 The “encroaching or interlocking” stitch variation occurs when working the second and subsequent rows, as the top of each stitch “butts in” and shares the same canvas thread intersection as the bottom of each stitch on the row above it.

-Reasons to Love the Encroaching or Interlocking Gobelin Stitch
+Reasons to Love the Stitch

 The Encroaching Gobelin is one of the more attractive needlepoint stitches.
-Not only does it work up quickly, it creates a smooth surface on the right side of the needlepoint canvas while forming a thick and durable fabric made of thread backing on the wrong side.
+Not only does it work up quickly, but it also creates a smooth surface on the right side of the needlepoint canvas while forming a thick and durable fabric made of thread backing on the wrong side.

 When you use these needlepoint tools, you'll get professional-looking results every time you work the Encroaching Gobelin stitch and any other stitch in the Gobelin family.Continue to 2 of 2 below.